ARM-DOE/sts/README.md

       compress      : 4     # Use GZIP compression of level 0-9 (0 = no compression, 9 = best but slowest)
-      min-age       : 15s   # How old a file must be before being added to the "outgoing" queue max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) timeout       : 1h    # The HTTP timeout for a single request poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests poll-attempts : 10    # How many times to "poll" for the successful reception of a file before re-sending
+      min-age       : 15s   # How old a file must be before being added to the "outgoing" queue max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) scan-delay    : 30s   # How long to wait between scans of the outgoing directory timeout       : 1h    # The HTTP timeout for a single request stat-interval : 5m    # How often to log throughput statistics poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests poll-attempts : 10    # How many times to "poll" for the successful reception of a file before re-sending